ZXShady/proposals/alternative_free_function_call_syntax.md

 This paper proposes a new syntax for explicitly calling non-member functions using member function call syntax.
 The expression `obj.namespace::function()` will perform a qualified lookup for a function in the specified namespace and prepend `obj` as its first argument as if it was a rewrite expression.

 This approach provides pure syntactic sugar for calling free functions as member functions acting like extension methods.
-It is designed to be non-breaking, unambiguous, and simple to implement, as it does not interact with or change existing member lookup rules in any way, it is a simple rewrite.
+It is designed to be non-breaking, unambiguous, and should be simple to implement, as it does not interact with or change existing member lookup rules in a major way unlike ADL, it is a simple rewrite.

 #### Motivation